mmistakes/so-simple-theme/_posts/2018-01-07-wordpress-plugin-and-theme-development-using-git-only.md

 Now enable Travis integration with your GitHub repository:

 1. Go to [Travis CI](https://travis-ci.org) and login with GitHub;
-2. Hit `+` at the top of sidebar;
+2. Hit "**+**" at the top of the sidebar;
-3. Enable integration by clicking switcher near repository name.
+3. Enable integration by toggling switcher near repository name.

 Travis will procceed all commits pushed to plugin's GitHub repository.
 Also it will proceed all pull requests by default.

 ## Step 2: Configure WordPress Plugin Assets

-WordPress has custom `assets/` directory in plugin SVN repository to store plugin page assets such as screenshots, icons, and etc.
+*WordPress has custom `assets/` directory in plugin SVN repository to store plugin page assets such as screenshots, icons, and etc.*

 Create `assets/` directory and put empty `.gitkeep` file into to make sure it exists even without any file inside.